TFL-Fau/TOEFTEL_Instagram_Bot/README.md

   - Based on the post's content, generate relevant and engaging comments. (❌ Not Done due to unsatisfactory outcomes)

 ### Setup & Usage
-- Import yml file into a anaconda environment.
+- Import yml file into an anaconda environment.
 - Open command line in environment, go to app.py file location.
 - Enter python app.py.
 - Open browser and open: http://127.0.0.1:5000/